GreatSymphonia/pnp-server/autoinstall/README.md

 - USERNAME = update
 - PASSWORD = update

-USERNAME and PASSWORD are optional if your file server doesn't uses authentication.
+USERNAME and PASSWORD are optional.
+If your file server doesn't uses authentication remove `<USERNAME>:<PASSWORD>@` from the copy command.

 Last configure your DHCP server to have option 67 pointing to this script.
 Here a sample how to do this on a IOS/IOS-XE switch.